FamilySearch knows when they were born.

 2 free biographies • Connect in 30 seconds • No credit card required

-Read full examples of other biographies →
+Read the full biography →

 I grew up hearing family stories—ancestors who crossed the plains, who fled Armenia, who knew Joseph Smith—but the details were always fuzzy, almost mythical.